 Email marketing can be tough at times.
 The advanced anti-spam technologies make it hard for newsletters to find subscribers.
-So here’s how not to end in spam filters.
+So here’s how not to end up in spam filters.

 What is spam?

 To put it plainly, spam is all kinds of junk emails no one cares to read.
 The main distinctive feature of spam is that it’s always unrequested.
 People who receive spam don’t want or expect it.
 Moreover, spam emails often contain dangerous viruses or other threatening malware.
-Hence, usually, Internet users tend to ignore random messages and install software to block any unrequested mail.
+Hence, Internet users usually ignore random messages and install software to block any unrequested mail.
 Unfortunately, in doing so, these users often block email marketers, too.
 The data from ReturnPath suggests that only around 20% of newsletters reach their receivers.
 The rest of them fall into spam boxes to never be discovered.
 Of course, such statistics are rather discouraging.
 However, there are things you can do to stay in the lucky 20%.

 Use a trustworthy sender name.